cseas/cs101/README.md

 ## cs101
 Awesome collection of some of the best resources online to welcome fresher college students to the world of Computer Science.
-Contributions are whole-heartedly welcome.
+Contributions are welcome.

 The guide contains the following sections:
 * [Absolute Beginners](#absolute-beginners)